OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/res_partner.rst

     Some of the records in this model may stand for special forms of partner data such as
         - rental addresses
-        - additional partner addresses
-            - invoice address
+        - invoice partner/address
-            - delivery address
+        - delivery partner/address
-        - deleted partners where some data must be kept for accounting reasons
+        - deleted partners (where some data must be kept for accounting reasons)

 .. attention::

     Currently the API is not supporting multiple (postal) addresses per partner.
-But you can set and manipulate the *current* or *main address* by setting the corresponding fields of the :ref:`res_partner` record like ``street``, ``country_id``, ``zip`` and so on!
+But you can set and manipulate the *current address* or *main address* by setting the corresponding fields of the :ref:`res_partner` record like ``street``, ``country_id``, ``zip`` and so on!
+Managing multiple addresses per partner  is therefore only available through the Fundraising Studio GUI but may be added later to the REST API.

 .. attention::

     Currently the API is not able to set or read the relations between partner!
-This feature is therefore only available through the Fundraising Studio GUI but may be added later.
+This feature is therefore only available through the Fundraising Studio GUI but may be added later to the REST API.

 Required Fields
 ---------------